Categoricity and multidimensional diagrams: Abstract classes and skeletons

-We define amalgamation, orbital types, stability, etc.\ for abstract classes as in the preliminaries of \cite{sv-infinitary-stability-afml} but we mostly use the notation and terminology of \cite{shelahaecbook} .
-In particular we write $\gtp_{\K} (\bb / A; N)$ {$\tp_{\K} (\bb / A; N)$} for the orbital type of $\bb$ over $A$ in $N$ as computed inside $\K$.
+We define amalgamation, orbital types and $\mathscr{S}_{\K}(M)$ the set of orbital types (usually omit $\K$) stability, etc.\ for abstract classes as in the preliminaries of \cite{sv-infinitary-stability-afml} but we mostly use the notation and terminology of \cite{shelahaecbook} .
+In particular we write $\gtp_{\K} (\bb / A; N) \in \mathscr{S}(A, N)$ \myindex{$\tp_{\K} (\bb / A; N)$} for the orbital type of $\bb$ over $A$ in $N$ as computed inside $\K;$ this is really useful when we have enough amalgamation.
 Usually, $\K$ will be clear from context, so we will omit it.

 The following locality notion (also called tameness) will play an important role.
-It is implicit already in \cite{sh394}, but is it considered as a property of AECs per say by Grossberg and VanDieren in \cite{tamenessone}.
+It is implicit already in \cite{sh394}, but is it considered as a property of AECs per se by Grossberg and VanDieren in \cite{tamenessone}.